 Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

-If you’re addicted to prescription pills like hydrocodone (the opioid drug contained in Lortab and Vicodin), and use needles to shoot or inject them, you could experience a number of devastating consequences.
+If you are addicted to prescription pills like hydrocodone (the opioid drug contained in Lortab and Vicodin), and if you use needles to shoot or inject these drugs – you could experience a number of devastating consequences.

 What Is Hydrocodone?